verrazzano/docs/content/en/docs/guides/lift-and-shift.md

    - Save the installer after you have finished; you will need it to build the Docker image.

-   - To make copying commands easier, define an environment variable for `ORACLE_HOME` that points to the folder where you installed WebLogic Server 12.2.1.4.0.
+   - To make copying commands easier, define an environment variable for `ORACLE_HOME` that points to the directory where you installed WebLogic Server 12.2.1.4.0.

      ```shell script
      export ORACLE_HOME=/install/directory